 Sometimes, keeping your virtual assistant happy is as simple as some upgraded hardware, a change in routine to help them perform better, or additional training.
 You should also show them your appreciation with a Christmas bonus or a small but thoughtful gift on their birthday.

-The ability to manage their time effectively is one of the obstacles most remote workers such as virtual assistance report.
+The ability to manage their time effectively is one of the obstacles most remote workers, such as virtual assistants, report.
 Even though they have the freedom to organize their lives as they want, some may struggle with scheduling their work time throughout the day.

 This mostly happens in the case of virtual assistants who are also parents are caretakers for other members of the family.
 By providing training and tools that can help your virtual assistant manage their time better, you will gain not only a more productive employee but also someone who will be happy to work for a company that cares for their staff.